 sudo systemctl restart sshd

-At this point, you can try connecting to your VPS.
-You’ll first be asked for your password, followed by the verification code, followed by your password.
+At this point, you can try connecting to your VPS via another terminal.
+You’ll first be asked for your password, followed by the verification code.
 If all is working well, you’ll be logged in!

 And, finally, don’t be like me—make sure your Num Lock is on before you drive yourself crazy trying to figure out why the verification codes don’t work.